-The basis of the Primal lifestyle has been put together following a deep and scientific analysis of the way in which typical humans used to live more than 10,000 years ago.
+The basis of the Primal lifestyle has been put together following a deep analysis of the way in which typical humans used to live more than 10,000 years ago.

 Back then, humans were very similar height and weight to our typical modern family today, but with more muscle and typically much less body fat.